renskiy/fabricio/README.rst

 Building Docker images
 ======================

 Using local Docker registry you can also build Docker images from local sources.
-This examples shows how this can be set up:
+This example shows how this can be set up:

 .. code:: python